enonic/old-xp-doc/doc/reference/image-processor/scaling.rst

 Scale Width
 -----------

-Scales the image proportionally to match the given height.
+Scales the image proportionally to match the given width.

 *Arguments:*